 The Western Forestry Leadership Coalition (WFLC) is a partnership between western State Foresters and USDA Forest Service leaders.

 WFLC works collaboratively towards the sustainable management of western forests to ensure the many resources, uses and benefits our forests provide meet our needs today and for generations to come.
+Learn more about who we are and what we do.

-WFLC is staffed by the Council of Western State Foresters and is governed by an Executive Board that includes the CWSF Executive Committee, two Regional Foresters, a Station Director and a Western State & Private Forestry Director.
+WFLC is staffed by CWSF and is governed by an Executive Board that includes the CWSF Executive Committee, two Regional Foresters, a Station Director, and a Western State, Private, and Tribal Forestry Director.

 - Forest health and invasive species